-In the assessment of your progress in courses, consideration may be given to work in laboratory and class exercises and to any term or other tests given throughout the year as well as to the results of written examinations.
+In the assessment of a student's progress in a course, consideration may be given to work in laboratory and class exercises and to any term or other tests given throughout the year as well as to the results of written examinations.

-How are examination passes graded?
+Examination Results

+Grading of Passes

+Passes will be graded as follows:

+High Distinction an outstanding performance

+Distinction a superior performance

+Credit a good performance

+Pass an acceptable level of perform- ance

+Satisfactory satisfactory completion of a subject for which graded passes are not available

+Pass Conceded

-Passes are graded: High Distinction, Distinction, Credit and Pass.
-Satisfactory indicates the satisfactory completion of a subject for which graded passes are not available.
-A Pass Conceded may be granted to a student whose mark in a subject is slightly below the standard required for a pass but whose overall satisfactory performance warrants this concession.
+A pass conceded may be granted to a student whose overall performance warrants consideration in a subject where the mark obtained is slightly below the standard required for a pass

-A Pass Conceded in a subject will normally allow progression to another subject for which the former subject is a prerequisite.
-In a particular subject, however, a subject authority may specify that a pass conceded is insufficient to ineet a particular subject prerequiste.
+A pass conceded in a subject will normally allow progression to another subject for which the former subject is a prerequisite.
+In a particular subject, however, a subject authority may specify that a pass conceded is insufficient to meet a particular subject prerequisite.